What’s the essential kit that I need to take part in FIRST® LEGO® League Challenge?

 There are a lot of rules for the Robot Game!
 What's the best way for the team to approach them?

 At the beginning, you can help your team to digest the rules by dividing the document up into manageable chunks.
-You can also pick out things that you think will be particularly relevant to your team's planning (based on their level of experience with MINDSTORMS) and bring these to their attention.
+You can also pick out things that you think will be particularly relevant to your team's planning and bring these to their attention.

 The rules are carefully worded so that they can be taken literally - younger participants may need your support to get used to this.
 It's crucial that the team understands how their robot needs to work from the outset so that they don't spend lots of time working on a design that won't be accepted on tournament day.
 To pick out a few key things to help them get started: